Estimated reading time: 9 minutes

 In general, the forex market is a two-way market.
 This means that the trader can make a profit from both buying and selling a pair.
 But it should be noted that trading in currency pairs is in the form of CFD, which is a contract based on the difference in the value of an asset, in which the trader earns profit by using the difference between the enter and exit prices.

 Due to the fact that transactions in currency pairs are done bilaterally, therefore, the use of the terms buying and selling in currency pairs transactions may not be very relevant.
-In this context, the use of the words “long” and “short” may explain the correct meaning of trading in currency pairs.
+In this context, the use of the words “Buy” and “Sell” may explain the correct meaning of trading in currency pairs.

-When the price of a currency pair is in an upward trend, the trader takes a long position.
+When the price of a currency pair is in an upward trend, the trader takes a Buy position.
 In entering this transaction, the trader buys the base currency and sells the quote currency.
-When a trader close the long position, it means selling the base currency and buying the quote currency.
-As you can see, there is a buy and a sell in each entry and exit in the long position.
+When a trader close the Buy position, it means selling the base currency and buying the quote currency.
+As you can see, there is a buy and a sell in each entry and exit in the Buy position.

-Contrary to the long, when the price of a currency pair is in a downward trend, the trader takes the short position.
+Contrary to the Buy, when the price of a currency pair is in a downward trend, the trader takes the Sell position.
 Entering this transaction is equivalent to selling the base currency and buying the quoted currency.
-When a trader exits the short, it means he is buying the base currency and selling the quote currency.
-In every entry and exit that takes place in the short, there is a purchase and a sale.
+When a trader exits the Sell, it means he is buying the base currency and selling the quote currency.
+In every entry and exit that takes place in the Sell, there is a purchase and a sale.

 Basic skills for beginners in forex